• Skip to primary navigation

 Notes on Ingredients

 GREEN CARDAMOM — the whole pods work best here rather than pre-ground cardamom.
+Ground cardamom doesn’t filter out in the straining process leaving grit in the bottom of the syrup.

 Honey Rose Cardamom Syrup (gluten free & dairy free recipe) | seasonal plant-based recipes via The Sweet Miscellany Blog